monachy92/monachy92/README.md

 # Hi there! 👋

-## 🔐 Cybersecurity Professional | 🐍 Python Developer | ☁️ AWS Enthusiast
+## ☁️ Cloud Computing Student (WGU) | 🏗️ AWS Solutions Architect | 🔐 DevSecOps

 Welcome to my GitHub profile!
-I'm passionate about cybersecurity, cloud security, and building secure applications with Python.
+I am a **Cloud Computing student at Western Governors University** with a strong foundation in infrastructure, automation, and security.
+I specialize in building resilient cloud architectures on AWS, automating workflows with Python, and implementing "Security by Design."

 ---